nelsonchaves/programming-bible/Hotwire/stimulusJS.md

 Stimulus provides 2 more lifecyle callbacks called _**initialize**_ which is called just once the controller is initialized and _**disconnect**_ and the controller is disconnected from a _DOM element_.

+# Actions
+With actions, you can handle specific DOM events (like click, submit, etc.)

+In this example, we're adding a click handler, which calls the hello action on the test Stimulus controller.
 But Stimulus also has actions which are basically just methods on the JavaScript object. but to stick with the rails naming conventions we'll go with _actions_.
 An _action_ can be called by using the data action attribute
 ```html
 <!-- app/views/site/first.html.erb -->